[Book Review] Monogamy? In This Economy? by Laura Boyle

 If you want to be the person dishing out the pain in a kinky scene, this book is not going to teach you the practicalities or necessary safety tips on how to do that.
 There are great resources available that teach you how to do that, and I encourage you to check them out.

-Accessible and easy-reading
+Accessible and Easy-Reading Guide

 The book is well-structured with clear headers for each section that make it easy to find what you’re looking for.

-Practical tips
+Practical Tips

 Pain Play for Everyone seems solidly researched and delves into a little of the neuroscience, psychology, and physiology of pain processing.

 I would have liked to see a bibliography or footnotes referencing sources for some of the more science-heavy bits.
-But that’s because I’m a massive dork and want to go and read more.
+But that’s because I’m a massive geek and want to go and read more.
 There are a couple of links to relevant studies and book suggestions included, but I would have liked to see a much more extensive list of sources.

 I’d definitely have found this book useful when was a new submissive and just starting to explore pain play.
 Most of it was stuff I already knew, given with my well-over-a-decade-at-this-point of experience.